-Here is a short guide to how we select a destination from our ENORMOUS bucket list, followed by how to go about trip planning for the most unique, relaxed and trouble-free travel experience possible.
-I’ve even included a free, printable travel planner with prompts and checklists that you can download at the end of this post.
+After years of travel, we have some tried and true methods when it comes to designing our adventures for smooth sailing.
+Here is a short guide to how selecting a destination, followed by how to plan a trip for the most unique, relaxed and trouble-free travel experience possible.
+I’ve included a free, printable international travel planner (it works for domestic travel too), with prompts and checklists that you can download at the end of this post.

 1. Finding inspiration